Sol-Gerardo/CPP-NCAE-Cyber-Competition/Temporary Permanent and Flushing IPs.md

 - ifconfig command does not show temporary addresses, while on the other hand ip a or ip addr does show additional IP addresses

+- To restart the Ubuntu network enter:
+    - sudo service network-manager restart

 [[Using Networking Service with Netcat]]